sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-microcopy/index.md

 users and listings.
 Sometimes they might be "buyers" and "sellers", in other cases "guests" and "hosts".

-In Biketribe, you notice that the user interface talks about "Bikes" and "Bike owners".
-We'd like it to talk about "Saunas" and "Sauna owners" instead.
+In Biketribe, we'd like the user interface to talk about "bikes" and "bike owners".

 In the world of user interfaces, such terminology scattered here and there is referred to as "Microcopy".
 The New Sharetribe comes with an